Elsie is a medical social worker. She is definitely not a sewer, so this no-sew tie fleece blanket was the perfect project!

 During my kid's chilly baseball season last year, I noticed a friend of mine all cozied up in the cutest darn fleece blanket I'd ever seen.
 After complimenting her on her blanket, she was proud to tell me she'd made it herself!
-She explained it was a no sew fleece tie blanket and she made it in one afternoon.
+She explained it was a no-sew fleece tie blanket—and that she had made it in a single afternoon.
 I asked her for instructions, which were promptly waiting in my inbox by the time I got home.

 First you need to gather what you'll need.
 I make do with the bare minimum tools, some people may prefer additional ones, but I use what I have.

 - Sharp pair of scissors: When I say sharp, I mean very sharp!
 The bad news is the project will definitely dull them in the process since they have a big job to do!
 You can also use a rotary cutter, some people find this easier.
 But, I prefer an old-fashioned pair of scissors.
 The cuts don't need to be completely pristine and perfect.

 - Fleece fabric, of course.
 You will need to decide how big you want your blanket to be and whether or not you want the blanket to be different on each side, which I personally recommend.
 For a baby blanket you will need 1 yard of each fabric (so, 2 total yards).
 For a child's blanket, 1 1/2 yards works well (a total of 3 yards).
 And, an adult-sized blanket will require 2 yards (4 total yards).

 - Yardstick: For measuring.

 - 4"x4" piece of paper: This is optional, but it makes cutting the first corner easier.

 - Some sort of cutting surface: I must say, I totally wing this one.
 I've done it on my kitchen floor twice now.
 It's not particularly back-friendly, however!

 No Sew Blanket Making